planet-graphql/planet-graphql/packages/core/README.md

 ### Automatically generating Prisma args from GraphQL queries (solves N+1 problems)

 PlanetGraphQL provides "prismaArgs" argument in addition to the usual GraphQL.js arguments when resolving.
-This "prismaArgs" contains the Prisma's "include" arg automatically generated from the GraphQL query.
+This "prismaArgs" contains the Prisma's "include" arg which is automatically generated from the GraphQL query.

 ```ts
 export const usersQuery = pg.query({